 About

-My name is Melina and I'm a self-taught Jewelry Artist, Silver & Goldsmith.
-The name LUPANYXA (Loopah-Niksah) is inspired by many things.
-The word Lupa for "shewolf", and Nyxa is a variation on the Greek name Nyx: the primordial goddess of, and personification of the Night.
-It's my way of carrying my ancestors with me.
-Together I formed these words into LUPANYXA.
+My name is Melina and I'm an Artist who makes jewelry.
+The name LUPANYXA (Loopah-Niksah) was formed by combining the word Lupa from the Latin word for "shewolf", and Nyxa a variation on Nyx: the Greek primordial goddess of, and personification of the Night.
+Together, I formed these words into LUPANYXA.
 I feel this name connected deep within me.

-I found my way to jewelry many years after working in costume, clothing and accessory design.
-My jewelry is responsibly and fastidiously crafted, forged, and smithed by my two hands in my studio in Portland, Oregon, ever since I began smithing in 2014.
+I found my way to jewelry many years after working in the fast-paced costume, clothing and accessory design industries in Los Angeles.
+My jewelry is responsibly and meticulously crafted by my two hands here in my studio in Portland, Oregon ever since I began making jewelry full time in 2014.

 I often channel my ancient ancestors and animal allies in my work.
 I try to honor all peoples, plants and creatures by creating reminders of our connection to each other and most of all the great mystery of being alive.